Ancient Celtic women: Women as secular and religious leaders

 Recent research has cast doubt on the significance of these ancient authors' statements.
 The position of Celtic women may have changed, especially under the influence of Roman culture and law, which saw the man as head of his household.

 British female rulers, like Boudicca and Cartimandua, were seen as exceptional phenomena; the position of king (Proto-Celtic *rig-s) - in Gaul mostly replaced by two elected tribal leaders even before Caesar's time - was usually a male office.
 Female rulers did not always receive general approval.
 Thus, according to Tacitus, the Brigantes "goaded on by the shame of being yoked under a woman" revolted against Cartimandua; her marital disagreement with her husband Venutius and the support she received from the Romans likely played an important role in her maintenance of power.
 On the other hand, he says of Boudicca, before her decisive defeat, "[The Britons] make no distinction of gender in their leaders."

 Whether a Celtic princess Onomaris (Ὀνόμαρις), mentioned in the anonymous Tractatus de Mulieribus Claris in bello ("Account of women distinguished in war"), was real, is uncertain.
 She is meant to have taken leadership when no men could be found due to a famine and to have led her tribe from the old homeland over the Danube and into southeastern Europe.

 In later times, female cultic functionaries are known, like Celtic/Germanic seeress Veleda who has been interpreted by some Celtologists as a druidess.).
-Celtic druidesses, who prophesied to the Roman emperors Alexander Severus, Aurelian und Diocletian, enjoyed a high repute among the Romans.
+Celtic druidesses, who prophesied to the Roman emperors Alexander Severus, Aurelian and Diocletian, enjoyed a high repute among the Romans.

 On the lead Curse tablet from Larzac (c.
 100 AD), which with over 1000 letters is the longest known text in the Gaulish language, communities of female magic users are named, containing 'mothers' (matīr) and 'daughters' (duxtīr), perhaps teachers and initiates respectively.